JAQuent/bluetooth-heartrate-monitor/README.md

 A small command-line python-based app for monitoring, logging and visualising heart rate made to run in Ubuntu.

 # Notes
 I built this app only for myself while heavily relying on LLMs like ChatGPT, Copilot and Claude.
-I did this because I tried to find such an app but coudln't.
+I did this because I tried to find such an app but coudln't find anything satisfactory that works.
 Currently, it's only tested/developed for Ubuntu (22.04) using a *COOSPO* device.
-It might also work for other cases/devices but I haven't tried this out.
+It might also work for other OS/devices but I haven't tried any.
 If someone wants to extend the support, I am happy to collaborate.
-Over time I will add more functionality if I missing something.
+Over time I will probably add more functionality if I feel something is missing.

 # Installation & prerequisites
 In order for me to run the app, I needed to install the following python packages.